exasol/script-languages-container-tool/doc/user_guide/user_guide.md

 6. [Testing an existing flavor](#testing-an-existing-flavor)
 7. [Cleaning up after your are finished](#cleaning-up-after-you-are-finished)

-## Starter script or pure Python package?
+## Starter script

 For simplicity the following examples use the script version (`exaslct`), which will be installed together with the Python package.
-If you want to use the pure Python package, simply replace `exaslct` with `python3 -m exasol_script_languages_container_tool.main` in all examples.
+The script is just an alias for `python3 -m exasol_script_languages_container_tool.main`.

 ## How to build an existing flavor?